BunnyBlit/Blather/content/bouncing-balls.md

     number_of_jumps = 0
     state = start_state

+    # before our end time and the maximum number of jumps have happened...
     while (cur_time < params.end_time and number_of_jumps < params.max_jumps):
+        # are we in a state where we should flow?
         if(system.flow_check(cur_time, state) == 0):
+            # solve for the IVP problem until an event function crosses 0
             ode_sol = integrate.solve_ivp(
                 system.flow,
                 (cur_time, params.end_time),